bahmutov/borda-count/README.md

 ## Use

-Count votes in the given "votes.csv"
+Count votes in the given "votes.csv" and skip any columns

 ```
 crawl-links,npm-alias,cy-log-tips,connect-to-db,doom-fixtures,email